Endrylrm/Endrylrm/README.md

 ###

-<p align="left">✨ Creating bugs since 2021.<br>📚 I'm currently learning and improving in Javascript / Python.<br>🎯 Goals: Work as a Data Scientist or Software Engineer, always learning more throughout the journey.<br>🎲 Fun fact: i ended up creating a bug which kept sending the same PDF to a printer...</p>
+<p align="left">✨ Creating bugs since 2021.<br>📚 I'm currently learning and improving in Javascript / Python.<br>🎯 Goals: Work as a Data Scientist or Software Engineer, always learning more throughout the journey.<br>🎲 Fun fact: i ended up creating a bug which kept infinitely sending the same PDF to a printer...</p>

 ###